 These picturesque views and the industrious people on Nang make it a yes on our list.

 Often called the ‘the last authentic part of Pangong Tso’ – Merak village should definitely be on your offbeat Ladakh itinerary.

 Everyone loves Pangong Tso – the serene blue waters, the mountains beyond, the amazing views make it a must visit in Ladakh.
 But most people will visit the Spangmik and Man villages – it results in these places being crowded and filled with tents.

 If you’re looking for something in solitude, somewhere to experience the real essence of an azure lake in a barren mountain desert – Merak is for you.
-While the drive to the village can be ardous, it offers mind blowing views.
+While the drive to the village can be arduous, it offers mind-blowing views.

-The village itself , an intriguing network of grey stone walls, is situated at the snow clad foothills of the might mountains in Ladakh.
+The village itself, an intriguing network of grey stone walls, is situated at the snow-clad foothills of the mighty mountains in Ladakh.
 The people here will welcome you into their homes like their own – and you can get a real experience of Ladakh while you stay with them, cook with them and eat with them.

 A night stay at Merak is recommended, as it makes for one of the best stargazing spots in the country.